 Infusing her drawings with complex emotions it's hard to believe Gillian once lacked confidence in her ability and only starting pursuing her creative dreams six years ago.
 Quirky Fox spoke to Gillian about how she went from a quiet teen who lacked confidence to an award-winning artist:

-How did you get started as an artist, what drew you to the discipline and what kind of background did you coming from?
+How did you get started as an artist, what drew you to the discipline and what kind of background did you come from?

 I took art at high school until 5th form (like most kids) and although I felt like I was reasonably good at it, I also thought everybody else was WAY better.
 I enjoyed it at the time but had very little confidence in my ability, so I stopped and life took over.
 I left school, working first in childcare, then studied to be a travel agent and have worked for the past 20 years in the Travel Industry.
 I always thought I would ‘do art’ again when the opportunity arose and I kept a lookout for classes, however the class times never quite fit around my work.

 Then we moved a long way away from where I had grown up and at the same time my mother passed away.
 It was a very difficult period, so to make friends and get myself out of the house I searched for and found a weekly local drawing class.
 I learnt very quickly and I knew right from the beginning that I wanted to draw faces.
 I’m not entirely sure why.
 I just immediately started seeing faces in a completely different way and wanted to draw what I could see.

 When I look back at some of the first drawings I did in class and soon after, I cringe as they are pretty bad, but I obviously felt a certain amount of confidence to continue.
 The classes lasted for about a year and then I carried on, on my own.
 By doing, and through, trial and error I seem to have developed a technique that is quite different to what I was taught and is one that works for me.